Vxiex11/python-sec-toolkit/ChatBox E2E Encryption/SETUP_SSL_E2E.md

     ```bash
     openssl rsa -in server-key.key -out server-key.key
     ```
-    *(You will need to enter the original PEM pass phrase one final time.)*
+    *(You will need to enter the original PEM password one final time.)*

 After completing these steps, the `server-key.key` and `server-cert.pem` files should be placed in the appropriate directory (for example, `certs/`) for the server script to load.